psu-libraries/contentdmtools/docs/batchCreateCompoundObjects.md

        * `text` to only generate TXT transcripts.
        * `PDF` to only generate a 200 ppi searchable PDF.
        * `both` to generate both TXT transcripts and a searchable PDF.
 DEFAULT.
+       * `extract` to extract a TXT file from an existing PDF included in the object subdirectory.
        * `skip` to bypass any OCR actions.
      * `-originals`  will specify what to do with the original TIF images.
        * `keep` to save the originals.
 DEFAULT.